High school (grades 9-12) · Mansfield, TX

 What is the racial and ethnic makeup of Mansfield Legacy H S?

-The largest demographic group at Mansfield Legacy H S is Hispanic or Latino at 35.8%.
-The school serves a diverse student body in MANSFIELD, TX.
+The largest demographic group at Mansfield Legacy H S is Hispanic or Latino at 35.8% of enrollment, in Mansfield, TX.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 70.8/100.

 What is the Resource Investment Index for Mansfield Legacy H S?

-Mansfield Legacy H S has a Resource Investment Index of 46/100 (D) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Mansfield Legacy H S has a Resource Investment Index of 45/100 (typical reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page